 Packed red blood cells

 These are a concentrated source of red blood cells that remain in a small amount of plasma once supernatant plasma is removed after centrifugation of the blood transfusion bag containing whole blood.
 Packed cells are an excellent source of red blood cells for anemic animals that need the additional oxygen-carrying capacity these cells provide.
-Packed red cells can be used immediately or stored at 4°C. They need dilution in sterile isotonic solution prior to infusion (due to the high hematocrit, packed cells without dilution are very thick and flow sluggishly through infusion lines).
-The current standard for red cell storage is that there should be about 75% post-transfusion viability after storage, that is at least 75% of the transfused red cells must remain in the recipient's circulation 24 hours after transfusion.
-The post-transfusion viability of canine red cells collected into CPDA-1 is 20 days.
+Packed red blood cells can be used immediately or stored at 4°C. They need dilution in sterile isotonic solution prior to infusion (due to the high hematocrit, packed cells without dilution are very thick and flow sluggishly through infusion lines).
+The current standard for red blood ell storage is that there should be about 75% post-transfusion viability after storage, that is at least 75% of the transfused red blood cells must remain in the recipient’s circulation 24 hours after transfusion.
+The post-transfusion viability of canine red blood cells collected into CPDA-1 is 20 days.
 Changes that do occur in packed red blood cells with storage over 28 days include a decrease in pH (mean 7 to 6.4 units), likely due to increased lactate concentration (mean 2.7 to 19.7 mmol/L), increased potassium concentrations (mean 2.7 to 6.7 mEq/L; attributed to defective sodium-potassium pumps in cells) and increased hemolysis (mean of 0.2% to 0.7%, with higher hemolysis seen in individual units, up to 2%).
 The stored red blood cells were administered to dogs without overt complications (Rodrigues et al 2020).

 Platelet-rich plasma is produced by separating plasma from red blood cells (within 6 hours of whole blood collection) using a slow spin to prevent pelleting of the platelets.
 Platelet-rich plasma is useful for the treatment of disorders of platelet number and function but must be infused within 8 to 12 hours (maintained at room temperature) due to platelet instability (which limits its use).